TypeScript Server Walkthrough

 . - Click "Connect".

-The inspector will show tools for the different content types.
-When you call them, the UI resource will be rendered in the inspector's Tool Results.
+The inspector will show the "Greet" tool.
+When you call it, the UI resource will be rendered in the inspector's Tool Results.

 You've now successfully integrated mcp-ui